Skip site navigation (1)Skip section navigation (2)

 output is useful for pretty-printing.

-Define one column by comma separated list of column attributes.
+Define a column with a comma separated list of column attributes.

-This option can be used more than once, every use defines just one
+This option can be used more than once, every use defines a single

 column.
-The properties replace some of --table- options.
-For
+Attributes replace some of --table- options.
+For example,

-example --table-column name=FOO,right define one column where text
+--table-column name=FOO,right defines a column where text is

 --table-columns.